 We have made quite a little world here with our thoughts.
 We desired to experience separation and so we made up an image of that in our mind.
 That done, we projected it outward where we looked at it, and said that because we could see it with the eyes, it must be true.
 Never mind, that we are looking at an illusion with illusory eyes made for the purpose of reporting back to us what we want to see.
 Pretty clever little creators, aren’t we?

-Sure, right now I am having fun writing, but next week when I am stressed for time because I am afraid of being late for work… Wait a minute, I just lost today because I was focused on how different it will be tomorrow.
+Sure, right now I am having fun writing, but next week when I am stressed for time because I have commitments… Wait a minute, I just lost today because I was focused on how different it will be tomorrow.
 How was I even able to do that?
 Well, I know how it was the week before the vacation.
 See?
 My mind is preoccupied with the past even when I am projecting into the future.